ldraney/dotfilesWSL/cheat/cheatsheets/personal/create-ticket-pr-workflow.md

 ```
 you are now on the new branch.

-## Create a draft PR
+### Create a draft PR
+1. cd to the templates (below I use wd rather than cd)
-copy the draft pr template and then edit it for the branch and issue
+2. copy the draft pr template
+3. edit it for the branch and issue
 ```
 wd pr-template
+# cd $HOME/[oddball_repo_dir]\vanotify-team/Engineering/DevOps/templates

 cp pull-request-draft.md /tmp/pr-[branch-name].md
 vim /tmp/pr-[branch-name].md
 ```
+You will use your file in the next section

-## Connect the branch to pr draft
+### Connect the branch to pr draft
 - apply as many labels as you want (see example) -- there are some labels that shouldn't be added
 - your branch will need to be at least one commit different from master for this to work
 - don't put the Notify label as it creates duplicates!
 (That label should only be on the issue)